wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 # Hardware

 Qubes works fine on both desktops and laptops.
-From the start, they've made it a goal for Qubes to be a good fit for laptops.
+From the start, good laptop support has been one of the project's main goals.

 You'll want at least 8G of RAM (I've run Qubes on boxes with 4G and it was usable, but just barely - not recommended).
 You'll want an SSD.
 If you plan on keeping backups, you'll want a big SSD.
 Everything else is negotiable.

 If you have a specific device in mind, make sure to check for it in the [Qubes Hardware Compatibility List](https://www.qubes-os.org/hcl/).
 That page can also serve as a buying guide.

 My personal preference is for used or refurbished ThinkPads.
-The prices are great, the laptops are tough, and you almost never need to worry about Linux support because nerds fucking love them.
+The prices are great, the laptops are tough, and you almost never need to worry about Linux support because nerds fucking love these things.
 See if you can buy locally (if you're in the Seattle area, [InterConnection](https://interconnection.org/) is great); you can also find refurb hardware for good prices online (I've had good luck buying through Newegg).
 Of course, used hardware may be less attractive depending on your threat model; in that case, maybe it's worth considering buying something new off the shelf.

 You'll need a USB drive to write the installer to.
 I like to get a new drive for each install, just so I know where it has(n't) been.
 Of course, buying new hardware is not a guarantee against tampering at the factory level (which some governments are known to pervasively engage in).